-We all know what "bad" Botox looks like—the scary stuff associated with Beverly Hills housewives and Hollywood stars who have gone too far, and can no longer move their facial muscles; or, worse yet, have what appears to be drooping eyes or brows.
+We all know what "bad" Botox looks like—the scary stuff associated with Beverly Hills housewives and Hollywood stars who have gone too far and can no longer move their facial muscles; or, worse yet, have what appears to be drooping eyes or brows.

-So what exactly constitutes "bad Botox," and what happens when Botox ends up looking scary, instead of making someone look like a better, younger version of herself?
+So what exactly constitutes "bad Botox," and what happens when Botox ends up looking scary, instead of making someone look like a better, younger version of themselves?
 Engelman categorizes bad Botox as falling into two camps: "The first is when it is very obvious that the patient has had Botox performed.
 This can manifest in brow asymmetry, lid ptosis (drooping eyelid), and inability to move the forehead at all," she explains.
 "The second would be when the patient is unhappy with the results."

 "When neurotoxins are placed improperly, this can result in facial asymmetry (one side not matching the other), drooping of the eyelids or eyebrow, and double vision.
 A bad habit of old was to inject entirely too much product into the face, and this resulted in an expressionless face (because the patient was unable to make any movements to express emotions)," she explains.
 "Thankfully, the injecting trends have steered away from that aesthetic (in most markets), and I feel that change is for the better.

 The goal in neurotoxin administration is to give a more relaxed and youthful appearance, without appearing as though one has done anything."